 WHAT IS IT?

 The Starter Kit from Fermentools provides all the tools you need to get started in preparing your own fermented foods at home!
-It includes a storage bag, a rubber ring, a stainless steel lid with a special hole in the center, a glass fermentation 20200426_163146weight (like a tamper), an “air lock” that inserts through the lid for “burping” your foods during the fermentation process, 2 rubber stoppers (one with a hole for inserting the air lock), a whole pound of Himalayan powdered salt to preserve your foods while they are doing their magic, and a basic instruction guide with a basic sauerkraut recipe!
+It includes a storage bag, a rubber ring, a stainless steel lid with a special hole in the center, a glass fermentation weight (like a tamper), an “air lock” that inserts through the lid for “burping” your foods during the fermentation process, 2 rubber stoppers (one with a hole for inserting the air lock), a whole pound of Himalayan powdered salt to preserve your foods while they are doing their magic, and a basic instruction guide with a basic sauerkraut recipe!
 All you need is the food for the recipe of your choice and a clean, wide-mouthed mason jar with a metal ring!

 The Starter Kit provides enough salt for you to prepare a number of fermented food projects one at a time.
 If you want to prepare multiple jars simultaneously, then you would need additional tools.
 The Starter Kit is available for just $21.49 and can be used over and over again!